ccamel/awesome-ccamel/README.md

 - [gowebly/gowebly](https://github.com/gowebly/gowebly) - 🔥 A next-generation CLI tool that makes it easy to create amazing web applications with Go on the backend, using htmx, hyperscript or Alpine.js, and the most popular CSS frameworks on the frontend.
 - [goyek/goyek](https://github.com/goyek/goyek) - Task automation Go library
 - [gqlc/gqlc](https://github.com/gqlc/gqlc) - GraphQL IDL Compiler
+- [gqlgo/gqlgenc](https://github.com/gqlgo/gqlgenc) - This is Go library for building GraphQL client with gqlgen
 - [grafana/k6](https://github.com/grafana/k6) - A modern load testing tool, using Go and JavaScript
 - [grafana/loki](https://github.com/grafana/loki) - Like Prometheus, but for logs.
 - [grailbio/reflow](https://github.com/grailbio/reflow) - A language and runtime for distributed, incremental data processing in the cloud